rsquillace/renters-lament/data/cleaned_filled_data/README.md

-## The rent data was compiled in multiple steps.
-They progressed as follows:
+## Rent data was compiled in multiple steps

 ### 1. Raw data cleaned and grouped by year